The advanced features of portable devices make them excellent tools for scanning / presenting 3D data; on both Android and Apple platforms.

 Polycam

-This app has two modes of operation; utilising the Lidar feature of the Apple Pro range, and also a photogrammetry function whereby photos taken with the phone around an object are uploaded and processed on their servers and can be downloaded back as 3d models.
-It also has a room scanning feature where it will generate scale floor plans – including furniture – which can be exported as DWG files for Autocad (and put each elements into layers)
+This app has all three modes of operation; utilising the Lidar feature of the Apple Pro range to capture the scan in real time, or Guassian splat or photogrammetry scan whereby photos taken with the phone around an object are uploaded and processed on Polycam’s servers to be downloaded back as 3d models.
+It also has a room scanning feature where it will generate scaled floor plans – including named layers for common items – which can be exported as DWG files for Autocad (and put each elements into layers)

 - Updated and enhanced frequently